Two former Khmer Rouge leaders were tried in Case 002:

 On 23 November 2016, the Supreme Court Chamber issued its appeals judgement reversing some of the convictions, upholding the rest and confirming the sentences of life imprisonment for crimes against humanity.

 Case 002/02 refers to the second trial against Khieu Samphan and Nuon Chea where additional charges from the Closing Order in Case 002 will be heard.
-In a decision on 4 April 2014, the Trial Chamber decided that the following alleged crime sites and factual allegations will form the basis for Case 002/02:
+In a decision on 4 April 2014, the Trial Chamber decided that the following alleged crime sites and factual allegations would form the basis for Case 002/02:

 - Genocide against the Cham and the Vietnamese (excluding crimes committed by the Revolutionary Army of Kampuchea on Vietnamese territory);

-- Forced marriages and rape (nationwide);
+- Forced marriages and rape within the context of forced marriage (nationwide);

 - Internal purges;